Steadfast Wills | Lasting Power of Attorney

 When is my LPA legally valid?

 When it has been registered with the Office of the Public Guardian (OPG).
 There is a registration fee of £82 per document.
 You can register the LPA(s) straight away – or your attorneys can register then at a later stage.
-It is recommended that you register the LPAs straight away – this is partly so that if there are any errors they can be corrected while you still have mental capacity, and partly because it takes 8 – 10 weeks for the OPG to complete the registration process – or longer than that if there are any errors in the application.
-If you have already lost mental capacity, this delay could be inconvenient and distressing for all concerned.
+It is recommended that you register the LPAs straight away – this is partly so that if there are any errors they can be corrected while you still have mental capacity, and partly because it takes around 5 months for the OPG to complete the registration process – or longer than that if there are any errors in the application.
+If you are already starting to lose mental capacity, or have a diagnosis of early stage dementia, this delay could be inconvenient and distressing for all concerned.